 - White’s Apothecary — A must for skin care lovers featuring an epic selection of Molten Brown products, all natural lotions, serums, and sunscreens, as well as make up, CBD products, and more.

 - Book Hampton — A wonderful selection of world class books with a small town bookshop vibe.
+No Hamptons travel guide would be complete without mentioning that you MUST go here.

 - Ralph Lauren East Hampton – Come for the denim, stay for the gorgeous landscaping (see above photo).